OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

   - [Maven](https://maven.apache.org/) - a build tool for Java.
   - [Helidon](http://helidon.io) - Micro-service oriented.
   - [fnProject](https://fnproject.io/) - FaaS oriented.
   - Possibly [Swagger](https://swagger.io/) - the de-facto standard in term of REST API documentation (and more).
+  - [Node-RED](https://nodered.org/) - A very cool service orchestration (and more) tool based on NodeJS.
 - in term of software
   - resources available in this repository (https://github.com/OlivierLD/raspberry-coffee/)
     - to use an Analog to Digital Converter